As we close the book on 2020, let’s take a look back at the top rookie performers in the big leagues this year.

 3-1, 2.57 ERA, 56 IP, 44 K, .220 BAA, 1.09 WHIP

 May was very consistent in 2020, never allowing more than two earned runs in any start.
-He began missing more bats in September, with nearly one per inning in the season’s final month.
+He began missing more bats in September, with nearly one strikeout per inning in the season’s final month.
+He went on to make seven postseason appearances for the champions.

 12) Sean Murphy, C, A’s